Water tank pressure sensor sitting on pavers

 Log

-1. Measure depth from water surface down to the sensor (in metres).
+• Measure the real water depth from the water surface down to the sensor (in metres)

 Write them down like this: